Frost-Lord/Docker-code-environment/README.md

-# Docker-Sharded-code
+# Docker-code-environment

-Custom enviroment to run code in docker containers
+Docker-code-environment is a platform for creating and sharing software.
+You can write your code and host it all in the same place.